jsinkers/notes/_notebooks/comp_sys/07_tutorial_4.md

     own protocols that differed from machine to machine.
 Wouldn't have been possible to implement a universal system
   - well known port numbers established
+  - allows processes to use multiple ports for multiple channels of communication
   - May expose information about underlying processes: poor for security (not really)
   - Process IDs may change if a new process instance is spun up, but it would continue to listen through the same port number
 6. What are the guarantees that a reliable data transfer must provide?
-  - guaranteed data integrity: both in terms of data order and absence of corrupted bits
+  - guaranteed data integrity: absence of corrupted bits
+  - guaranteed order
-  - guaranteed order and delivery: through handling lost and corrupted packet redelivery
+  - guaranteed delivery: through handling lost and corrupted packet redelivery

 7. A process on host 1 has been assigned port p, and a process on host 2 has been assigned port q.